belabdesmd/IQlympics/README.md

 - **📊 Personal Impact Tracking**: View your exact contribution percentage to your country's success
 - **🔥 Live Global Competition**: Watch real-time leaderboard updates as countries battle for supremacy
 - **💀 High-Stakes Elimination**: Face elimination after 5 incorrect answers, making each question a critical decision
+- **🎯 Streak System**: Build answer streaks to maximize your contribution to your country's success

 The game creates genuine national pride in trivia gaming, where individual knowledge directly impacts collective national achievement.
 With limited skips and elimination pressure, every question becomes a strategic decision between risking an answer or preserving your precious resources.